Present Use Value Assessment Program

 - Horticulture is the growing of fruits, vegetables, nursery, or floral production.

 - Forestry is the commercial growing of trees to harvest timber.

 |Classification||Acreage Required||Ownership||Income||Sound Management|

-All qualifications must be met accordingly for the classification that is being applied for
+All qualifications must be met accordingly for the classification that is being applied for.
+No exceptions.

 A timely application is to be submitted between January 1 and January 31.